Does Health Insurance Pay Accident Injury Medical Bills

 Injury Attorney Pamela Rochlin

-If you are injured in an accident, you will have questions about your medical bills.
+Peopleinjured in an accident have questions about their medical bills.

 The initial question is who pays?
 The answer depends on how the accident happened.
 In a car accident, YOUR No-Fault insurance usually pays the first $20,000 in medical bills.
-If you are injured on someone’s property, their insurance may have Medical Payment coverage that will pay a portion of your medical bills.
+If you are injured on someone’s property, their insurance may have Medical Payment coverage to pay a portion of your medical bills.

 If you have health insurance, they will also pay your injury medical bills.
-People are often concerned that their health insurance will not pay the bills if the injury was caused by someone else.
-However, that is not correct.
-Your health insurance must still pay your medical bills.
+People often worry their health insurance will not pay the bills if the injury was caused by someone else.
+However, that is not correct.Your health insurance must still pay your medical bills.
 Even if you get your health insurance through medical assistance, they still have to pay.
-However, wherever you get your health insurance from, they will have the right to “subrogation.”
-This means that if you get a settlement from the person or business that caused your injury, your health insurance will get a portion of your settlement to reimburse the bills they paid.

 EXPERIENCED INJURY LAWYERS